 - Improve community feedback

 GTE has several programs that let people see first-hand what the company does to minimize the impact of its operations on the environment.
-One program is called Fam Trips, which involves encouraging families and journalists to visit production sites.
+One program is called Familiarization Trips (Fam Trips), which involves encouraging stakeholders to visit production sites and observe the company’s practices, particularly with respect to operations and the environment.
 This program has proved to be effective in countering myths some people have regarding industry practices, by providing basic information about hydrocarbons, and by providing basic information on how oil operations work.
-The visitors can take photos, and sometimes there are special programs for children.
 Some visitors come from areas near current operations and some are from areas where GTE is planning to operate.
-In 2018, GTE hosted 19 Fam Trips with 253 people participating, at the Costayaco Field for the Putumayo basin communities and at the Acordionero Field for the Middle Magdalena Valley Basin.
+In 2019, GTE hosted 25 Fam Trips with 275 people participating, at the Costayaco Field and at the Acordionero Field.

 Gran Tierra Te Escucha: An Open Door for the Community

-As part of its efforts to maintain a strong, positive relationship with local communities, Gran Tierra has local offices that are part of a program called “Gran Tierra Te Escucha” (Gran Tierra Listens).
-The role of the offices are to create a physical, easily accessible channel for community members to engage in two-way communications with the company.
-This open-door policy allows our staff to listen to anyone with questions or concerns about GTE’s activities and provide timely responses.
-In addition, the offices are used to provide workshops and training, meetings and inductions for contractor companies.
-They are located and staffed to welcome visits by community members and to share any thoughts they might have.
-As the name suggests, staff are there to listen respectfully, provide information and facilitate the company’s response to any issues that come up.
+As part of its efforts to maintain a strong, positive relationship with local communities, Gran Tierra has local offices that are part of a program called “Gran Tierra Te Escucha" (Gran Tierra Listens).
+The role of each office is to create a physical, easily accessible channel for community members to engage in two-way communications with the company.

 One of GTE's Te Escucha offices is located in Villagarzón, Putumayo.
 On a typical day, this office receives about 10 visitors from different municipalities.
 Community members are encouraged to visit the offices in an effort to uncover potential concerns, which are referred to as Petitions, Complaints and Grievances (PQR’s).
-This important feedback from its community partners can highlight opportunities for improvement or specific issues that the company must respond to.
-The company looks to minimize the time that it takes to successfully resolve any questions or complaints.
+This important feedback from community partners can highlight opportunities for improvement or specific issues that the company must respond to.
 Some of the most frequent questions include: Can GTE include more communities in its work participation programs?
 Can it provide more jobs?
 Can it help the local Planning Association’s (JAC’s) development issues?

 |TE ESCUCHA OFFICE LOCATION